Inspiration: Be cool, be prepared, be professional. Be like SRV.

 Wedding photography: 3 tips to speed up your editing workflow

-One of the questions that came up during the Q&A at yesterday's presentation at B&H, was how long does it take me to edit a wedding.
+One of the questions that came up during the Q&A at my presentation at B&H, was how long does it take me to edit a wedding.
 Well, the ideal is that it takes me less than a day.
 During the peak wedding season around September and October, it is easy to slip behind, but that still remains my goal - to edit a wedding during the week right after the wedding took place.

 There are several things motivating this idea: